shifakhan03/basic_task3_slashproject/README.md

 To build a weather forecast web application, we need to follow a structured plan.
 Here is a detailed outline of the project:

-1. Setup and Requirements
+1. Setup and Requirements:

 Frontend: HTML, CSS, JavaScript
 Backend: Node.js/Express or Python/Flask/Django (optional for API proxying)
 API: OpenWeatherMap or WeatherAPI for fetching weather data

-2. Project Structure
+2. Project Structure:

 Frontend Files:
 index.html: Main HTML file